blackducksoftware/hub/kubernetes/README.md

 2. Add any of the required parameters for your proxy setup

 #### Authenticated Proxy Password

+*Note that '/run/secrets/' can be any directory, specifiable in the $RUN_SECRETS_DIR enviroment variable*

 There are three methods for specifying a proxy password when using Docker